alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 * Day: 10 m/s for 8 hours = 288 km.
 * Night: 6 m/s for 10 hours = 216 km.
 * Total: 288 + 216 = 504 km.

+So even without wind we are almost at 80 days around the equator!

 ## Completing the Build